Joint Venture Agreement: How to Write (52 Free Templates)

 Types of Joint Venture

 There are different options available to businesses looking to enter into a joint venture.
-The type of joint venture agreement a party opts to use will depend on what they intend to achieve and the kind of structure they need to accomplish it.
-Types of joint ventures include:
+The type these agreement a party opts to use will depend on what they intend to achieve and the kind of structure they need to accomplish it.

 Contractual joint venture

 In a contractual joint venture, two or more parties come together to achieve a common goal.
 However, all parties remain separate entities.
 They do not create a new, combined entity for the sole purpose of carrying out their project.
-In this kind of joint venture, the contract clearly states the responsibilities of all the parties.
+In this kind of venture, the contract clearly states the responsibilities of all the parties.
 It covers both financial contributions, personnel involvement, and many others.
 In many cases, there is no equal sharing of profits and losses.

 General partnership

 In a general partnership, all the parties involved agree to share the profits and losses.
-Most people opt for this kind of joint venture because it is less expensive than setting up a corporation or limited liability company.
+Most people opt for this kind of venture because it is less expensive than setting up a corporation or limited liability company.

 Reasons to Create a Joint Venture

-Joint ventures are very profitable.
+They are very profitable.
 Many small and even large companies regularly enter into joint ventures to reach their goals in the shortest time possible with the least amount of effort expended.
-Setting up a joint venture is a wise move.
-Here are a few reasons businesses enter into joint ventures:
+Setting up this venture is a wise move.

 • To combine skills: Two parties can decide to enter into a joint venture to complement each other’s weaknesses.
 Doing this increases the reach for both companies and turns in massive increases in profit.
 For instance, a company with a great product but no marketing expertise can partner with another company with high-level marketing skills.